andrewsunglaekim/git_workshop/readme.md

 $ git merge feature-update-hello
 ```

-you should see something like this depending on what you edited:
+We should see something like this depending on what we edited:

 ```
 Updating bd9e339..c9f4b8c